drei01/pricing-saas/content/blog/saas-sales-tax.md

 ## Always collect the billing address of your customer

 It's important to collect your customer's billing address so you know how much tax to charge (it's different by country and even by state/region within some countries).
-PriceWell will collect the billing address for you as long as you have this feature enabled (the default) in your Pricing Page, so you don't need to worry about this.
+PriceWell will collect the billing address for you as long as you have this feature enabled (the default) in your Pricing Table, so you don't need to worry about this.
 In some countries you will need to collect *at least two* forms of evidence for the customer's location.
 They could be:

 - Billing address
 - Bank location